This lab includes the following topics:

 Step 3:

-We first go to router R1 and issue the "debug eigrp neighbor" command, then go to router R4 and shutdown interface Serial0/0.
 When hold-down timer expires on R1, we can see the neighbor going down.

 R1#debug eigrp neighbors